Table of Contents[Hide][Show]

 Huntington Beach in the Huntington Harbour

 - Cons: the bridge height I believe is 23 feet.
-This bridge goes from the harbour to open water.
-That’s why I always ask client how tall is the mast.
+This bridge goes from the harbor to open water.
+That’s why I always ask the client how tall is the mast.

 Long Beach

-- Cons: Some areas have low bridges so mast height is important, dock size tends to be small than Huntington Beach, Newport Beach or Corona Del Mar
+- Cons: Some areas have low bridges so mast height is important, dock size tends to be smaller than Huntington Beach, Newport Beach or Corona Del Mar

 Types of Boats: Matching Your Vessel to Your Dock